mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

     - The most flexible pricing
     - requires no up-frount commitment
     - customer controls when to launch and terminate
-    - for unpredictable workloads
+    - for unpredictable workloads, traffic spikes, such as on the last day of the month.
+    - good for temporary workloads, but don’t offer the cost savings of Spot Instances

 2. Reserved Instances
     - for predictable workloads, can save up to 75% over on0demand hourly rate
     - two factors that determine the cost: the term commitment and payment
+    - provide cost savings when you can commit to running instances full time, such as to handle the base traffic.

 3. Spot instances
-    - for workloads that are not time critical and are tolerant of interruption.
-Analytics, financial modeling, big data, media encoding, scientific computing, testing.
+    - a very cost-effective way to address temporary compute needs that are not urgent and are tolerant of interruption.
+    - E.g., analytics, financial modeling, big data, media encoding, scientific computing, testing.
-    - Spot isntances offer the greatest discount
+    - Spot instances offer the greatest discount

+### Networking

+Benefits of Enhanced Networking:

+1. More packets per second (PPS)
+2. Lower latency
+3. Less jitter

 ### Tenancy options